-Staff Council is seeking nominations for representatives in Blocks 1, 3, and 5 to serve from June 2019 thru May 2021!
+Staff Council is seeking nominations for representatives in Blocks 2, 4 and 6 to serve a 2-year term from June 2020 through May 2022.
 Not sure what block you’re in?
-Check out our Representatives page for a listing of all departments and divisions for each block.
+Check out the bottom of the Representatives page for a listing of all department and divisions in each block.

 Tell us a little about your RIT career…how long have you worked here, in what roles, etc.

 November's Staff Feature highlight's John Schrenker, manager of the Classroom Technology Team in the Innovative Learning Institute here at RIT.

 Tell me about your RIT career so far.

 So I've been here six months and I manage the Classroom Technology Team, which is essentially responsible for classroom AV within Academic Affairs,